gemerden/statemachine/README.md

 * Easy to use API
 * Usable for any (almost, I'm sure) python class with a finite number of states
 * Readable, straightforward, easy-to-adapt code
-* One state machine instance can manage state of many objects
+* One state machine instance can manage the state of many objects
 * Reasonably fast